 - Thousands of trees growing and absorbing carbon dioxide.

 17 years ago when Martin, Nessie, Nina and Arran came to live at Sycamore Farm, we began an adventure to introduce nature to what had become a depleted environmental habitat.
-The ex-diary farm was a relative desert of biodiversity sitting in a sea of grassland.
+The ex-dairy farm was a relative desert of biodiversity sitting in a sea of grassland.
 We had a few birds, (magpies, swallows, blue tits, robins, wrens in the walls, occasional kestrels when the hay was cut), limited mammal life (mice, rats, hedgehogs, badger) and very few butterflies, moths and dragonflies.
 So we began a program of rewilding: we planted native trees and shrubs around the fields, we dug two ponds and we left fallen wood to lie on the ground.
 We stopped cutting so much grass and planted wildflowers.

 Over the years, the trees have become woodland, the ponds are alive with dragonflies, damselflies, frogs and newts.
 We have regular visits from ducks and geese.
 Recently we have had moorhens nesting in front of the house.
 And the air is full of birds: willow warblers, blackcaps, chiffcaffs, blackbirds, goldfinches, bullfinches, greenfinches, chaffinches, dunnock.
 The heron visits regularly.
 The ponds have become full with iris, bullrushes and reed.
 Voles and mice have proliferated.
 Badgers make trails through the grasses eager to exploit the explosion in foods.
 Natural processes are left to their own devices.